lenincompres/domify/README.md

   p: 'This <b>is</b> a paragraph.'
 }, someElement, true);

-/* A boolean argument will indicate if any existing content should be removed. */
+/* A boolean argument will indicate if the new elements should be appened (true) or prepended (false).
+If there's no boolean argument, the content of the element will be replaced by the new structure. */
 ```

 You may also provide a String to use as tag of a new element where the dom structure will be created.